-Note: Three circuits have held that the reasoning of Ellis remains sound after Melendez-Diaz, and that 902(11) certificates are not testimonial.
+Note: Many circuits have held that the reasoning of Ellis remains sound after Melendez-Diaz, and that 902(11) certificates are not testimonial.
 See United States v.
 Yeley-Davis, 632 F.3d 673 (10th Cir.
 2011), United States v.
 Johnson, 688 F.3d 494 (8th Cir.
-2012), and United States v.
+2012), United States v.
+Ayelotan, 917 F.3d 394 (5th Cir.
+2019), and United States v.
 Anekwu, 695 F.3d 967 (9th Cir.
 2012) all infra.
 See also Washington v.
 Griffin, 876 F.3d 395 (2nd Cir.
 2017) (noting that a certification of a business record "does not transform the underlying notations of the lab analysts into formalized testimonial materials" and relying on the passage from Melendez-Diaz which stated that a clerk's authenticating affidavit authenticating an otherwise admissible record does not violate the Confrontation Clause).
 See also, United States v.
 Farrad, 895 F.3d 859, 876 (6th Cir.
 2018)(holding that the defendant forfeited his argument that a 902(11) certificate violated his confrontation rights; but even if not forfeited, "it is unlikely that it would have been a winning argument in light of the Supreme Court's discussion of the 'narrowly circumscribed' exception at common law that allowed a clerk to present a certification authenticating an official record.").